ldamon/lydia-blog/content/about/index.md

 I'm a designer who dabbles in comedy writing and art.

+{% image "./pic.png", "A collage of pictures of me doing standup" %}

 Here are some accolades I got for screenwriting:

 **TV Writing**